CPJPRINCE/auto_classification_generator/README.md

 ![SpreadPreview](assets/SpreadPreview.png)

-At the end of the spreadsheet an `Archive_Reference` column with the generated refrence.
+At the end of the spreadsheet an `Archive_Reference` column with the generated reference.

 ![ReferencePreview](assets/ReferencesPreview.png)